-For those looking for garden-inspired dishes, Primrose at Monte Carlo is one of the more unique Vegas restaurants.
+For those looking for garden-inspired dishes, Primrose at Park MGM is one of the more unique Vegas restaurants.
 This restaurant features a South of France-inspired, vegetable-forward menu, with an emphasis on open-fire cooking.
 Enjoy a cocktail in the drawing room or beneath the trees in the outdoor terrace & garden.
-Also, at the Monte Carlo is newly opened Bavette’s; a stylish departure from the traditional steakhouse that includes an eclectic menu with generous sides, multi-story seafood towers, and a curated cocktail and wine program that wholeheartedly embraces Bavette’s 1920s speakeasy vibe.
+Also, at Park MGM is newly opened Bavette’s; a stylish departure from the traditional steakhouse that includes an eclectic menu with generous sides, multi-story seafood towers, and a curated cocktail and wine program that wholeheartedly embraces Bavette’s 1920s speakeasy vibe.
 We guarantee that even the most jaded palate’s faith in steak will be restored once tasting the bone-in dry aged ribeye.

 For the freshest sushi and specialty rolls consisting of an impressive menu of nigiri, sashimi, hand rolls and much more, try Otoro at The Mirage.
 The sizzle and aroma of the Robata Grill will make your mouth water once you step inside the restaurant.
 If you have never experienced the Robata, you are in for a treat, as the Japanese grill features skewers of marinated vegetables, Chilean Sea Bass, octopus, steak and numerous other options.
 For an unforgettable culinary experience, visit Otoro located near the atrium of the hotel.

 2. Enjoy Burger Bliss!